Tuesday, July 29, 2003

 * Rip the song into a .WAV file (this format contains the musical stream in its rawest uncompressed form)

-* Listen the track straight-through once.
+* Listen to the track straight-through once.
 The only intelligible words you'll hear are "chura liya", towards the end of the song.
 The rest of it sounds like Eastern music

 * Now play the track in reverse (in an application like Windows Sound Recorder, which allows you to do this).
 The music track will sound strange (which should be expected, since it's being played backwards), but the vocals should be intelligible enough now!